The Heroku CLI

 Programs, and then

 Heroku CLI, and then click

 Uninstall.
-(Note that the uninstaller is unsigned)
+The uninstaller is unsigned.

-If this is unsuccessful, manually delete
+If the uninstall is unsuccessful, manually delete

 %LOCALAPPDATA%\heroku along with the directory in Program Files.